 How do we understand these two mental factors?
 Let’s use an example of editing a text, looking through something that you wrote or somebody else wrote to see if there are any mistakes.
 First we would investigate roughly, and we would detect that there are mistakes on this printed page.
 You look roughly, and you can detect.
 Then you would scrutinize finely and discern the specific details.
 Do you see the difference?
 So that’s investigating, which is a gross detection of what’s going on, and then scrutinizing very carefully, which is a subtle discernment of what’s going on.

 So for analytical or discerning meditation on our having a precious human life, what do we do?
 We focus on ourselves, and we investigate and scrutinize whether we have the defining characteristics of not being an animal.
-So we investigate roughly, and we detect our freedom of being like that.
+So we investigate roughly, and we detect our freedom from being like that.
 Well, what do we detect when we investigate?
 We detect that we can learn, we can communicate, we can act on a much more sophisticated level than an animal.
 Correct?
 So do that.
 And you look personally, not just in words.
 We’ve done step two.
 These words have meaning, remember?
 We detect things like:

 - I can learn.